spydaspider/capstone-1/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
+Capstone 1.
+This is the first Microverse capstone project, in this project, we are to develop a website.
+The title of my website is Spytech Web Development Summit.
+It was design was inspired by Cindy Shin's design in Behance.

-Spytech Web Development Concert Website.
+Spytech Web Development Summit Website.

-Spytech Web development concert aims to establish a solid foundation in software development.
+Spytech Web development summit aims to establish a solid foundation in software development.

 ## Built With